qizhangli/Gradient-based-Jailbreak-Attacks/README.md

-This repository contains a PyTorch implementation for our paper [***Improved Generation of Adversarial Examples Against Safety-aligned LLMs***](https://arxiv.org/abs/2405.20778).
+This repository contains a PyTorch implementation for our NeurIPS 2024 paper [***Improved Generation of Adversarial Examples Against Safety-aligned LLMs***](https://arxiv.org/abs/2405.20778).

 ## Environments
 * Python 3.8.8